In This Post:

 In response, Hockey filed an online defamation lawsuit.

-After the ruling, a Fairfax Media spokesperson explained to the press:
+A Fairfax Media spokesperson explained to the press:

 So, what does this all mean?
 In the Fairfax Media Twitter defamation case, the court ruled that the investigative article, about Hockey, wasn’t defamatory, but the tweets were libelous because they lacked clarifying context.